Weaver's Espresso Coffee Spice Rub Recipe

 - 1/2 Tablespoon Dark Chili Powder

 Combine all of the ingredients into your coffee or spice grinder, and give it a good whiz until everything is the consistency of coarse sand.
 Rinse your pork ribs with clear cold water, and pat them dry with paper towels.
 Brush the ribs with a very thin layer of extra virgin olive oil.
 Apply the rub liberally to all sides of the ribs.
 Place the ribs on a sheet tray, uncovered into the fridge for 4-8 hours.
 Overnight is even better.
 This will help the seasonings penetrate the meat, and any moisture created to evaporate to help build that rich and delicious bark on your ribs.

 Otherwise, you always can oven roast the ribs at 375 convection until the internal temperature reads at least 170 degrees on an instant read thermometer.
-This temperature may seem overly high, however the collagen and connective tissues in the meat break down at higher temperatures, resulting in much juicier and more tender ribs.
-If you like your ribs a more on the toothsome or chewy side, then cook to 160 instead.
+This temperature may seem overly high, however, the collagen and connective tissues in the meat break down at higher temperatures, resulting in much juicier and more tender ribs.
+If you like your ribs more on the toothsome or chewy side, then cook to 160 instead.

 Tent the ribs with aluminum foil, and allow to rest for 10-15 minutes.
 Then slice, serve and enjoy!